Az-Net/Unified-Theory/TCMS Theory.md

+# (TCMS) Theory

-The term **transcendental compact multidimensional set theory** refers to the study of sets that have the following properties:
+The term **Transcendental Compact Multidimensional Set Theory** refers to the study of sets that have the following properties:

 * They are transcendental, meaning that they [do not contain any algebraic numbers](https://en.m.wikipedia.org/wiki/Algebraic_number).
 * They are compact, meaning that they are [closed](https://en.m.wikipedia.org/wiki/Closed_set) and [bounded](https://en.m.wikipedia.org/wiki/Bounded_set).